 …like when a bicycle wheel is turning and set perfectly straight, working most efficiently.
 But when the wheel is slightly off-centre, and is catching on the brakes, that alignment is missing and so it takes more effort to achieve less—because we are trying to turn the wheel against resistance.
 When we are behaving in ways that are authentic, we are like the wheel turning when it is perfectly aligned—at our most effective and efficient.

-When you’re acting authentically, you are at one with your core self.
-You have more to offer yourself and others, and you’re happier and more energized.
+First of all, when you’re acting authentically, you are at one with yourself.
+Then you have more to offer yourself and others.
+You’re happier and more energized.
 It takes less effort to accomplish your goals, and others are more often drawn to you.If, instead, your tastes, passions, and perceptions are identical to those of your peers, you may have traded your authentic expression for the group’s approval.
 Over time, you may find this route disappointing.
 For the highly sensitive person, the cost of being inauthentic tends to be higher than for most.

 Linley, author of Average to A+: Realising Strengths in Yourself and Othersalso writes that…